- 1 Definition

-- Conflict occurs when a person has a need and that need is not met.
+- Conflict occurs when a party in that conflict has a need and that need is not met.

 - In conflicts at least two parties are involved (individuals, groups, states, etc.).